davisdude/mlib/README.md

 MLib
 ====

 __MLib__ is a math and collisions library written in Lua.
 It's aim is to be __robust__ and __easy to use__.
-While I've tried to optimize MLib as much as possible, it is still *very* slow, and it is therefore very slow.
+While I've tried to optimize MLib as much as possible, it is still *very* slow, and it is therefore not ideal for most situations.
 I am currently working on implementing a more lightweight library, and will link it once it's available.

 ##Downloading
 You can download the latest __stable__ version of MLib by downloading the latest [release](https://github.com/davisdude/mlib/releases/).